-In the cable world the term structured cabling gets thrown around often.
-People say it like a buzzword, but what does it really mean?
+In the cable world, the term structured cabling gets thrown around often.
+People use it as a buzzword, but what does it really mean?
 What exactly is structured cabling?

-Well, to be thorough and methodical let’s look at some definitions.
+Well, to get the true meaning, let’s look at some definitions.

-If you look into TIA TR42, it’s likely your search will bring you to discovering that structured cabling is even more technically defined and outlined by TIA 568.
+If you look into TIA TR42, your search will likely bring you to discover that structured cabling is even more technically defined and outlined by TIA 568.

-You can see that this path leads to lots of lengthy and highly technical language.
-If that is not what you are looking for, that leads logically to a simple question.
+You can see that this path leads to lots of lengthy and highly technical language, but if that's not what you are looking for our next question is for you.

-A properly designed and installed structured cabling system provides a cabling infrastructure that delivers predictable performance as well as has the flexibility to accommodate moves, adds and changes; maximizes system availability, provides redundancy; and future proofs the usability of the cabling system.
+A properly designed and installed structure cabling system provides a cabling infrastructure that delivers predictable performance as well as has the flexibility to accommodate moves, additions, and changes; maximizes system availability; provides redundancy; and future proofs the usability of the cabling system.

-From this definition you get a good sense of what structured cabling is and its purpose.
+This definition gives you a better sense of what structured cabling is and its purpose.

-To answer that I would use the word “organization”; structured cabling is an organized approach to a cabling infrastructure.
-To fully understand this concept, it is easiest to look at what structured cabling isn’t.
-In many data centers the cabling methodology used is defined as “point to point”.
-This is running patch cables (or “jumpers”) directly to and from the hardware that needs connectivity.
+To answer that question, I would use the word “organization”.
+Structured cabling is an organized approach to cabling infrastructure.
+Although it may seem backward, to fully understand this concept it is easiest to look at what structured cabling isn’t.
+In many data centers, the cabling methodology used is defined as “point-to-point”.
+That method runs patch cables (or “jumpers”) directly to and from the hardware that needs connectivity.

 The MDA is the key aspect of structured cabling.
 This is where all the MAC’s (Moves, Adds, and Changes) can be made with short length patch cords.